• Skip to primary navigation

 When you’re pulled over and found to be over the legal limit, or refuse to volunteer for testing, you’ll be charged with a DWI (Driving While Intoxicated).
 The officer will seize your license and issue a temporary permit.
 When this permit expires your license is typically suspended for 30 days, followed by 60 days on a “restricted license”, though in some cases you can get an ignition interlock device instead of the suspension.

 There are two parts to your penalty; criminal penalties and administrative penalties.
 Generally, a first offense DWI is a class B misdemeanor, though if there are additional circumstances this may change.
-A first offense DWI has a maximum jail sentence of 6 months, though the judge may choose to suspend this sentence, but drivers with a blood alcohol content (BAC) of 0.15% or more must spend at least 48 hours in jail, and those with a BAC of 0.2% or more must spend at least 5 days in jail.
+A first offense DWI has a maximum jail sentence of 6 months, though the judge may choose to suspend this sentence.

 Your probation may include continuous alcohol monitoring, often through an ankle bracelet, or random testing.
 If you fail to meet the requirements of your probation you are likely to receive additional jail time.